bailh/blog-mkdocs/docs/tag.md

 # Tags

+!!! tip
     Following is a list of relevant tags: